Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Experimental Results

-\begin{exa} {\rm ({\bf Deep Learning Application}) In this example, we consider the application of the proposed completion method in accurate object detection as an important computer vision task in deep learning.
-To be more precise, we consider two images shown (we call them ``dog'' and ``horses'') in Figure \ref{test_obdet} (first row) and manually remove some parts of the images structurally depicted in Figure \ref{test_obdet} (second row).
+\begin{Example} ({\bf Deep Learning Application}) In this example, we apply the proposed completion method to improve the accuracy of object detection, an important computer vision task in deep learning.
+Specifically, we consider two images (which we refer to as ``dog'' and ``horses'') shown in Figure~\ref{test_obdet} (first column) and manually remove some parts of the images in a structural manner, as depicted in Figure~\ref{test_obdet} (second column).
+Both images are of size $512\times 768 \times 3$.

-We consider the retrained YOLO3 (You Only Look Once, Version 3) an efficient deep neural network for object detection \cite{redmon2018yolov3}.
-YOLOv3 is an improvement over its predecessor, YOLOv2 \cite{redmon2017yolo9000}, and aims to address some of the limitations of earlier versions.
+We employ the pretrained YOLOv3 (\textbf{You Only Look Once}, Version 3), an efficient deep neural network for object detection \cite{redmon2018yolov3}.
+YOLOv3 improves upon its predecessor, YOLOv2 \cite{redmon2017yolo9000}, and aims to address several limitations of earlier versions.
 It is known for its speed and efficiency in real-time object detection tasks.
-YOLOv3 divides the input image into a grid and predicts bounding boxes and class probabilities for each grid cell.
-This allows for faster processing compared to other object detection algorithms that scan the entire image multiple times.
-It is known that YOLOv3 has become a popular choice for real-time object detection tasks due to its speed, accuracy, and efficiency.
+YOLOv3 divides the input image into a grid and predicts bounding boxes and class probabilities for each grid cell, enabling faster processing than other object detection algorithms that scan the entire image multiple times.
+YOLOv3 has become a popular choice for real-time object detection tasks due to its speed, accuracy, and efficiency.

-We considered the YOLO3 and applied this network to detect objects in degraded images.
-These results are shown in Figure \ref{test_obdet} (first row).
-As can be seen, the network for the dog image only detected one object (cat), which is also not correct.
-The network also detects two objects for the horse image: one horse and one giraffe.
-It failed to detect two additional horses and also incorrectly detected a horse as a giraffe.
-In contrast, as a preprocessing stage, our completion technique first quickly processes the degraded image, then the YOLO3 is applied to it to detect the objects inside the image.
-After the fast preprocessing using our techniques, the network detected three objects for the dog image: a bicycle, a dog, and a truck with very precise bounding boxes.
-Also, for the horse's image, the network detected four horses.
-The results clearly show the efficiency and feasibility of the proposed completion procedure for stabilizing YOLO3 against pixel removal. }
+We then applied YOLOv3 to detect objects in the degraded images.
+The results are shown in Figure~\ref{test_obdet_bench}.
+The first column presents detection results for degraded images, whereas the second column presents those for the recovered images.
+As can be observed, for the dog image, the network detected only one object (a cat), which is also incorrect.
+For the horse image, the network detected two objects: one horse and one giraffe.
+It failed to detect two additional horses and incorrectly classified one as a giraffe.